joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 in a database by creating lots of related tables.
 The next idea is

-# SQL Indicies For Faster Queries

 # Wrapup

-The key concepts
-we went over in this post are:
+The key concepts we went over in this post are:

 Thats about it.
 If you can get get you mind around the idea of table normalization, as well as